drolsen/Alex/README.md

 ]);
 ```
 ## commands: ['string', 'string', 'string']
-Each rule block has a `commands:` prop that defines a set of word combos that when matched verbally allows the rule's onMatch callback is to be performed.
+Each rule block has a `commands:` prop that defines a set of word combos, that when matched verbally, allows the rule's `onMatch:` callback is to be performed.

 ## onMatch: (input, match, all)
-The onMatch callback always returns data for you to use within your onMatch logic and alex API methods.
+The `onMatch:` callback always returns three parts of data:
 - input = string of what alex picked up on the mic input that made the rule a match.
 - match = string of what the exact match was that made the rule a match.
 - all = array of all alex's best guesses of mic input that made the rule a match.

-Within the onMatch callback is where you will write the logic for the rule.
+Within the `onMatch:` callback you write the logic for the rule.
 It's here where you can begin to leverage Alex's API methods to aid in the interfacing with server side.

 # Client side methods
-Alex client side's class comes with a whole host of methods to allow you to fully customize a command object's onMatch callback.
+Alex client side's class comes with a whole host of methods to aid you in customizing a rule's onMatch callback logic.

 ## say(text, callback);